AstraZeneca/runnable/docs/concepts/the-big-picture.md

 All the above functionality is possible either via:

-- Non intrusive ways: Your code does not have anything specific to magnus.
+- Non intrusive ways: Your code does not have anything specific to runnable.

     - Application native way.
     - Or via environment variables.

-- Or via the [python API](../interactions.md) which involves ```importing magnus``` in your code.
+- Or via the [python API](../interactions.md) which involves ```importing runnable``` in your code.

 ---